An ideal proof for Fujisawa's result and its generalization: Introduction

 \parno This theorem is a special case of the main result (\ref{theo:mra}) below.
-As a corollary we obtain the following without assuming that the irreducible components of $\os{\circ}{X}$ are proper nor K\"{a}hler:
+As a corollary we obtain the following without assuming that $\os{\circ}{X}$ is proper over ${\mab C}$ nor without assuming that the irreducible components of $\os{\circ}{X}$ are K\"{a}hler: